 The Capital Facilities Fund accounts for the costs of acquiring and financing capital assets.
-Revenues budgeted in the Capital Facilities Fund represent financing proceeds, and transfers are required from other funds to cover the cost of any purchases not financed and to pay debt service.
+Revenues budgeted in the Capital Facilities Fund represent financing proceeds, and transfers are required from other funds to cover the cost of any assets not financed and to pay debt service.

-Budgeted expenditures for FY 2016/17 total \$11 million, which includes \$7 million for capital outlay and \$4 million for debt service.
-Of the \$7 million in capital outlay, approximately \$6 million is expected to be financed, resulting in an estimated \$1.3 million in annual payments for each of the next 5 years.
-The remaining capital expenditures and debt service are funded with a \$4 million transfer from the General Fund.
+Budgeted expenditures for FY 2016/17 total \$14 million, which includes \$10 million for capital outlay and \$4 million for debt service.
+Of the \$10 million in capital outlay, approximately \$6 million is expected to be financed, resulting in an estimated \$1.3 million in annual payments for each of the next 5 years.
+The remaining capital expenditures and debt service are funded with an \$8 million transfer from the General Fund.